-Description of question s
+Description of questions

 Section A

 Assessment objectives L1, L2, L3, L4

 Task For each text in this section there will be an extended passage taken from the text followed by a single question.
 This will not be a context passage (the location of the passage is given) but a stimulus to allow candidates to bring a focus to their answer.
 Candidates are asked to comment on particular aspects of the passage and/or to indicate how the passage reflects the book as a whole.
-The recommended response length is approximately 400-500 words.
+The recommended response length is approximately 500-600 characters.

-Total marks 20 mand
+Total marks 20 marks

 Section B

 Assessment objectives L1, L2, L3, L4

 Task For each text there is a choice of two questions focusing on issues central to the text.
 Candidates are expected to display detailed knowledge of the text and to show awareness of how the author conveys the message of the work.

-The recommended response length is approximately 400-500 words.
+The recommended response length is approximately 500-600 characters.

-Total marks 20 marks